 Why Brine a Turkey?

-The purpose of the dry brine is to add the salt molecules to the turkey meat which will retain the water that is naturally produced by the turkey.
+The purpose of the dry brine is to add salt molecules to the turkey meat, which will retain the water that the turkey naturally produces.

-Turkey is lean meat that doesn’t always give a lot of flavor.
-It is also easy to overcook the turkey and make it dry.
-When you brine a turkey, it gives the turkey a way to hold its moisture and stay nice and juicy.
+Turkey is lean meat that doesn’t always have a lot of flavor.
+It is also easy to overcook turkey and make it dry.
+When you brine a turkey, it helps the turkey hold its moisture and stay nice and juicy.
 The salt in the brine also breaks down the turkey’s muscles and makes the turkey tender.
 The turkey also absorbs the flavors from the brine.
 Brining the turkey will give it a better flavor, help it stay moist, and create a better-tasting roast turkey.

 Variations of this Recipe

-For my dry brine, I stick with brown sugar, black pepper, and salt.
+For my dry brine, I use brown sugar, black pepper, and salt.
 You can change things up and add other spices that you love.
-These measurements are for a 12 pound turkey, you will want to adjust them if you have a larger turkey.
+These measurements are for a 12-pound turkey; you will want to adjust them if you have a larger turkey.

-When you are making the dry rub you want to have some sweetener, I use brown sugar but you can change out the brown sugar for white granulated sugar instead.
+When you are making the dry rub, you want to add some sweetener.
+I use brown sugar, but you can substitute white granulated sugar instead.

 Here are a few different turkey dry brine options that you can use as well: